geobetts/scikit-sort/readme.md

 such that very few unseen examples would be drastically different to all of the examples in the training set.

 In addition, the algorithm may be worth considering when:
-- something very simple and easily explainable is sufficient as compared to than a typical scikit-learn algorithm (an example of this may be imputation of missing values)
+- something very simple and easily explainable is sufficient as compared to a typical scikit-learn algorithm (an example of this may be imputation of missing values)
 - where the unseen examples are likely to be similar the training examples.
 - where over fitting to the training data is less of a concern (i.e. the algorithm is not being deployed in a wide range of scenarios)
 - where there are more training examples than unseen ones.